 - An estimated 22,000 youth across Vermont not in enrolled currently in an afterschool program would be likely to participate if a program were available in their community.
 This represents a 33% unmet need for afterschool programs in Vermont.

-- Visit a map of K-12 afterschool and out-of-school time programs across Vermont here.
+- See a map of K-12 afterschool and out-of-school time programs across Vermont here.

 Providing quality expanded learning opportunities for children and youth pays off in the long run: